South Cambridgeshire Logo

 Sustainability Appraisal

-Sustainability Appraisal is an integral part of the plan making process and its overall aim is to help ensure that the Local Plan makes an effective contribution to delivering 'sustainable development'.
-By assessing the extent to which emerging policies and proposals will help to achieve 'sustainable development', and by understanding the potential adverse effects these emerging policies and proposals might create, the Sustainability Appraisal process provides opportunities for plans to be improved.
+Sustainability Appraisal is important to the plan making process to help ensure that the Local Plan makes an effective contribution to delivering sustainable development.
+Weighing positive and negative aspects provides opportunities for plans to be improved.

-• Scoping Report - this identifies issues of particular importance to the district that should be considered and provides the context for the Sustainability Appraisal undertaken at each of the stages in the plan making process.
+• Scoping Report - this identifies issues of particular importance to the district that should be considered.

-• Draft Final Sustainability Appraisal Report - this is undertaken alongside the draft plan stage of plan making and assesses the draft policies and allocations selected for the final plan, considering the likely significant effects of the plan as a whole, how they can be mitigated or enhanced, and how impacts can be monitored.
-At this point the appraisal identifies reasons why an option is eliminated.
+• Draft Final Sustainability Appraisal Report - this is carried out alongside the draft plan stage of plan making and assesses the draft policies and allocations selected for the final plan, considering the likely significant effects of the plan as a whole, how they can be mitigated or enhanced, and how impacts can be monitored.
+At this point the appraisal shows reasons why an option is eliminated.

 • Monitoring - the results of regular monitoring of the sustainability appraisal objectives are published in the Annual Monitoring Report, and are used to help indicate when a review of the plan is required.